ainhoarodriguez-research/ainhoarodriguez-research.github.io/_pages/publications.md

 # Teaching Experience

 **University of Malaga (2024–2025)**
 Practical class instructor in undergraduate courses at the Faculty of Communication Sciences.
 - **Degree in Audiovisual Communication**
-1.Guión Especializado (Specialized Screenwriting) 2.Introducción a la Publicidad (Introduction to Advertising) 3.Introducción a las Relaciones Públicas (Introduction to Public Relations)
+- 1. Guión Especializado (Specialized Screenwriting)
+- 2.Introducción a la Publicidad (Introduction to Advertising)
+- 3.Introducción a las Relaciones Públicas (Introduction to Public Relations)
-- **Degree in Advertising and Public Relations** 1.Investigación Aplicada a la Publicidad y las Relaciones Públicas (Applied Research in Advertising and Public Relations)
+- **Degree in Advertising and Public Relations**
+- 1.Investigación Aplicada a la Publicidad y las Relaciones Públicas (Applied Research in Advertising and Public Relations)
-2.Técnicas y Herramientas en Relaciones Públicas (Techniques and Tools in Public Relations)
+- 2.Técnicas y Herramientas en Relaciones Públicas (Techniques and Tools in Public Relations)

 **University of Malaga (2025–2026)**
 Practical class instructor in undergraduate courses at the Faculty of Communication Sciences and the Faculty of Social Studies and Labour.
 - **Degree in Audiovisual Communication**
-1.Industria y Tendencias del Videojuego (Industry and Trends in the Videogame Sector)
+- 1.Industria y Tendencias del Videojuego (Industry and Trends in the Videogame Sector)
-- **Degree in Advertising and Public Relations** 1.Discurso Publicitario (Advertising Discourse) 2.Prospectiva en Comunicación (Communication Foresight)
+- **Degree in Advertising and Public Relations**
+- 1.Discurso Publicitario (Advertising Discourse)
+- 2.Prospectiva en Comunicación (Communication Foresight)
-- **Degree in East Asian Studies — Faculty of Social Studies and Labour** 1.Cultura Digital y Nuevas Tecnologías de la Información y la Comunicación en Asia Oriental (Digital Culture and New ICT in East Asia)
+- **Degree in East Asian Studies — Faculty of Social Studies and Labour**
+- 1.Cultura Digital y Nuevas Tecnologías de la Información y la Comunicación en Asia Oriental (Digital Culture and New ICT in East Asia)